VisActor/VTable/docs/assets/guide/en/interaction/resize_column_width.md

 ## Adjust column width interaction effect configuration

-When adjusting the column width, we can customize the style of the column width mark line.
+When adjusting the column width and row height, we can customize the style of the column width mark line.
 In the `theme.columnResize` object, we can set the following configuration items:

 - lineColor: the color of the line
 - bgColor: background line color